huggingface/blog/hf-bitsandbytes-integration.md

 Because these huge models require so many GPUs to run, we need to find ways to reduce these requirements, while preserving fast performance.
 Various technologies have been developed that try to shrink the model size, you may have heard of quantization and distillation, and there are many others.

-At Hugging Face and BigScience, after completing the training of BLOOM-176B, one of the approaches we took is to integrate the technology described in the recent "GPT3.int8(): 8-bit Matrix Multiplication for Transformers at Scale" paper into Hugging Face Transformers.
+At Hugging Face and BigScience, after completing the training of BLOOM-176B, one of the approaches we took is to collaborate with `bitsandbytes` and integrate the technology described in the recent "GPT3.int8(): 8-bit Matrix Multiplication for Transformers at Scale" paper into Hugging Face Transformers.
 We chose to integrate it since no post-training quantization is required to run this method and you can reduce the memory footprint of the models by 2x for any model by adding just a few lines of code.

-This article focuses on bringing understanding to this quantization technology.
+This article focuses on providing a high level overview of this quantization technology and exposing the challenges and long-term objectives of this collaboration.

 # Common data types used in Machine Learning